Insurers Not Fans of Mandatory Car Insurance

 Compare Quotes From Top Companies and Save

 UPDATED: Jul 19, 2021

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.
 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 Yes, you read that correctly.
-Insurance companies apparently have a problem with a law that says you have to buy their product…and pigs have been spotted flying.
+Insurance companies apparently have a problem with a law that says you have to buy their product.